galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >    ![TopHat2](../../images/13059_2012_Article_3053_Fig6_HTML.jpg "TopHat2 (Kim et al, Genome Biology, 2013)")
 >
-> To further optimize and speed up spliced read alignment ({% cite kim2015hisat %}) developed [HISAT](https://ccb.jhu.edu/software/hisat2/index.shtml).
+> To further optimize and speed up spliced read alignment [HISAT](https://ccb.jhu.edu/software/hisat2/index.shtml) ({% cite kim2015hisat %}) was developed.
 It uses a set of [FM-indices](https://en.wikipedia.org/wiki/FM-index) consisting one global genome-wide index and a collection of ~48,000 local overlapping 42 kb indices (~55,000 56 kb indices in HISAT2).
 This allows to find initial seed locations for potential read alignments in the genome using global index and to rapidly refine these alignments using a corresponding local index:
 >
 >    ![Hierarchical Graph FM index in HISAT/HISAT2](../../images/hisat.png "Hierarchical Graph FM index in HiSat/HiSat2 (Kim et al, Nat Methods, 2015)")
 >